rashidaattar/UdacityP5/README.md

  5th Project for Udacity.

  Transformed the user experience of a news reading app using Material Design principles.
-This includes consistent and meaningful use of Material Design UI components, fonts, color, motion and surfaces.
+This includes consistent and meaningful use of Material Design UI components, fonts, color, motion and surfaces including the use of Cordinator Layout and shared element transitions.

 Starter code provided by [Udacity](https://github.com/udacity)